New York State Legislation- Article 19 Education Law

-Model Guidelines, Toolkit and Recognition Program Developed collaboratively by multiple NYS agencies including the NYSDOH and NYSED to create healthy after-school environments.
-It focuses on nutrition, physical activity and screen time.
-The toolkit includes a self assessment tool which will help you to evaluate your current practices.
+Model Guidelines, Toolkit, and Recognition Program Developed collaboratively by multiple NYS agencies including the NYSDOH and NYSED to create healthy after-school environments.
+It focuses on nutrition, physical activity, and screen time.
+The toolkit includes a self-assessment tool that will help you to evaluate your current practices.

 Provides comprehensive school resources you need to establish, maintain or enhance a school environmental health program.
-Includes State School Environmental Health, Model School health Programs and School Siting Guidelines.(3/15)
+Includes State School Environmental Health, Model School Health Programs, and School Siting Guidelines.

 Wellness Policy Evaluation